marcos-brito/henactor/docs/src/customizing/icons/icon-string.md

     the whole `:color`

-This is "translated" to a resource under `https://api.iconify.design` which is as service that provides unified acess to many open-source icon sets.
+This is "translated" to a resource under `https://api.iconify.design` which is as service that provides unified access to many open-source icon sets.
 You can browse it [here](https://icon-sets.iconify.design/).

 > Check them out!
 [Iconify](https://iconify.design/)